You may also like

 The Middle East and North Africa will hope any potential conflict in Ukraine is avoided.
 But this potential crisis also highlights the pressing need for the region to diversify its suppliers of grain and wheat.
 With bread prices already nearing what they were when a string of revolutions took down authoritarian regimes, widespread protests could return to a number of countries in the region.
 Anger and resentment is already rising against regimes in Tunisia, for increased autocratic acts by its president, and Lebanon, for widespread corruption and inaction following a two year period that witnessed massive inflation and an explosion that killed over 200 people.

-“The MENA region is not isolated from the consequences of a potential Ukrainian-Russian war,” Tataru wrote in his .
+“The MENA region is not isolated from the consequences of a potential Ukrainian-Russian war,” Tataru wrote in his analysis for MEI.
 “Countries in the region, especially oil and gas producers, can help to mitigate some of the effects, but it is better for them to do everything in their power to prevent it in the first place.”